-The immunisations usually suggested for the countries visited on this safari are:
+Typically the immunisations usually suggested for the countries visited on this safari given as a guide only are:

-- Yellow fever Vaccination must not be left any later than 10 days prior to departure and you must be able to show proof i.e. carry your certificate of vaccination with you.
+- Yellow fever Vaccination must not be left any later than 10 days prior to departure and you must be able to show proof i.e. carry your certificate of vaccination.

 - Typhoid

 - Polio

 - Tetanus

 - Hepatitis A (three months)

 - Meningitis

-- Diphtheria
+- · Diphtheria

 - Tuberculosis

-- Other Suggested Immunisations Hepatitis B, rabies.
+- Other suggested immunisations Hepatitis B, rabies.